Skip to Content

 Stomata, the leaf’s pores

 Most leaves are known to have tiny pores or openings known as stomata, and these pores can open and close during Photosynthesis.
-Often the stomata let out water vapor, too, and this process is called transpiration.
+The stomata often let out water vapor, too, which is called transpiration.

 The leaf’s job is to control the moisture in the plant by opening and closing pores or its stomata.